my5t3ry/twi/README.md

 **twi** is a web interface for your [twtxt](https://twtxt.readthedocs.io/en/latest/) timeline.
 It is written in PHP.
 It shows your twt.txt file on your website in HTML format.

-More about **twtxt** µblog at https://twtxt.readthedocs.io/en/latest/
+more about **twtxt** µblog at https://twtxt.readthedocs.io/en/latest/

 ### INSTALL
 Install index.php anywhere you want on your web host and rename it if necessary.